 The effect of devices on our sleep is seen especially when we use the devices right before we go to sleep.
 The blue light emitted by the screens interferes with melatonin secretion and thus with the possibility of peaceful sleep.
 With digital detoxes, you will immediately notice the quality of your sleep improving as you refrain from using digital devices.

 Digital detox is a necessity in our daily lives.
-With the above physical and mental health benefits in sight, a detox might come as a much needed blessing.
-These benefits not only help us live healthy but they also help us live a more happy and content life.
+With the above physical and mental health benefits insight, a detox might come as a much-needed blessing.
+These benefits not only help us live healthily but also help us live a more happy and content life.

 A digital detox is a period of time where you cut off from all digital devices and platforms, including the internet, to reduce stress and focus on your wellbeing.